 The National Curriculum lays down what each school pupil is entitled to be taught.
-The subjects which must be taught at Key Stage 3 are English, Mathematics, and Science, (known as the 'core subjects'), Design and Technology, Computing, History, Geography, French, Art and Design, Music, Citizenship and Physical Education Programmes must also include Religious Education, Citizenship, Sex Education and Careers Education.
+The subjects which must be taught during key stage 3 are English, Mathematics, and Science, (known as the 'core subjects'), Design and Technology, Computing, History, Geography, French, Art and Design, Music, Citizenship and Physical Education Programmes must also include Religious Education, Citizenship, Sex Education and Careers Education.

-For each subject a 'programme of study' sets out what must be covered in the Key Stage.
+For each subject a 'programme of study' sets out what must be covered during each key stage.
 Schools have the freedom to determine how and when it is taught.